marwankhalid9876/Data-Analysis-Machine-Learning/Logistic Regression, KNN, SVM/Readme.md

-# Machine Learning Project README
+# Logisitic Regression, KNN, SVM README

 This repository contains code and analysis for a machine learning project that explores three different datasets and applies various classification algorithms.
 The project aims to predict outcomes in different scenarios using different machine learning models.